Lamar Jackson

-Early years
+Early life

-Jackson was born to Felicia Jones and Lamar Jackson Sr. on January 7, 1997.
+Lamar Demeatrice Jackson Jr. was born to Felicia Jones and Lamar Jackson Sr. on January 7, 1997.
 He grew up in the center of an economically distressed section of Pompano Beach, Florida.
-Jackson's father died from a heart attack on the same day his grandmother died in 2005, when Jackson was 8 years old.
-His siblings and he were raised by their mother.
+Jackson's father died from a heart attack on the same day his grandmother died in 2005, when he was eight years old.
+Jackson, his younger brother, and two younger sisters were raised by their mother.
+According to Jackson, it was his mom that encouraged him to play football and was his first coach.
+Jackson says that at the age of 7 she put him and his brother through some very demanding workouts.